 We’ll work with you to create a budget that works for you and your family.
-If a DMP’s right for you we’ll help you set it up.
-Simply call our team today to find out how we can help you take back control with a free and confidential initial consultation.
+If a DMP’s right for you, we’ll help you set it up.
+Call our team today to find out how we can help you take back control with a free and confidential initial consultation.

 Why choose a debt management plan?

-A DMP is a payment arrangement that’s based on the amount of money left over after your household bills and living expenses are covered.
+A DMP is a payment arrangement based on the money left over after your household bills and living expenses are covered.

-It’s not a consolidation loan, which is a form of credit that you take out in order to pay off the debt you already have.
-You can stop your DMP whenever you like.
+It’s not a consolidation loan, which is a form of credit that you take out to pay off the debt you already have.
+Instead, you can stop your DMP whenever you like.